-Students thus obtain direct access to a much larger body of faculty with a wide array of research interests, and can develop professional relationships with fellow students that will enable them to become truly European scholars.
+Students thus obtain direct access to a much larger body of faculty with a wide array of research interests, and can develop professional relationships with fellow students that will enable them to become European scholars.

 Each year, ENTER organizes the "Jamboree", a two-day meeting of the entire network where doctoral students and faculty present their current research and socialize.